Last modified: November 18, 2025

 Controlling tabs via React state

-In addition to being able to switch tabs by clicking on each tab, you can also control tab select via React state using the selected
+In addition to being able to switch tabs by clicking on each tab, you can also control tab select via React state using the selected and onSelectedChange props.

-import React, { useState } from 'react';
+import React, { useState } from "react";

-import { Tabs, Tab, Button, Text } from '@hubspot/ui-extensions';
+import { Tabs, Tab, Button, Text } from "@hubspot/ui-extensions";

-// `onSelectedChange` props to handle updates
+// Uses `selected` and `onSelectedChange` props to handle updates

 const BasicExtension = () => {

-const [selected, setSelected] = useState('second');
+const [selected, setSelected] = useState("second");

 return (